kstenerud/concise-encoding/ce-structure.md

 ### Date

-Represents a date without specifying a time of day.
+Represents a date without specifying a time of day or time zone.

 A date is made up of the following fields: